AgGateway/TraceabilityAPI/ISPAG Paper/AgGateway Traceability API – The Foundation to Track Raw Agricultural Commodities.md

 -- Scale Ticket
 -- ASN from farmer is ideal, but few if any farmers have ERPs that can do that (open source ERPs would be great) -- Mix Ticket
+- CAN messages trigger CTE level, stop /start of the auger
 - Could be represented in terms of a graph view
 # Reference and Response to CAST work
 - GS1 centric, Institute of Food Technologists, Cornell.
 - Raw Ag Commodities as out of scope.
 - We claim this is possible with a degree of accuracy
 - The level of accuracy is study for future work, to define a confidence level in statistical terms, based on models and mathematical equations.
 # A real Open API that can be used
 - V1 for as-planted
 - Leverage an open source tool called connectCenter (formerly SCORE)